Superconducting magnet: Cooling

-During operation, the magnet windings must be cooled below their critical temperature, the temperature at which the winding material changes from the normal resistive state and becomes a superconductor, which is far below room temperature in the cryogenic range.
+During operation, the magnet windings must be cooled below their critical temperature, the temperature at which the winding material changes from the normal resistive state and becomes a superconductor, which is in the cryogenic range far below room temperature.
 The windings are typically cooled to temperatures significantly below their critical temperature, because the lower the temperature, the better superconductive windings work—the higher the currents and magnetic fields they can stand without returning to their non-superconductive state.
 Two types of cooling systems are commonly used to maintain magnet windings at temperatures sufficient to maintain superconductivity:

 Liquid-cooled

 Liquid helium is used as a coolant for many superconductive windings.
 It has a boiling point of 4.2 K, far below the critical temperature of most winding materials.
 The magnet and coolant are contained in a thermally insulated container (dewar) called a cryostat.
-To keep the helium from boiling away, the cryostat is usually constructed with an outer jacket containing (significantly cheaper) liquid nitrogen at 77 K. Alternatively, a thermal shield made of conductive material and maintained in 40 K-60 K temperature range, cooled by conductive connections to the cryocooler cold head, is placed around the helium-filled vessel to keep the heat input to the latter at acceptable level.
+To keep the helium from boiling away, the cryostat is usually constructed with an outer jacket containing (significantly cheaper) liquid nitrogen at 77 K. Alternatively, a thermal shield made of conductive material and maintained in 40 K – 60 K temperature range, cooled by conductive connections to the cryocooler cold head, is placed around the helium-filled vessel to keep the heat input to the latter at acceptable level.
 One of the goals of the search for high temperature superconductors is to build magnets that can be cooled by liquid nitrogen alone.
 At temperatures above about 20 K cooling can be achieved without boiling off cryogenic liquids.